 5. Responsiveness – Having a sense of urgency, planning, prioritizing tasks, and pace are habits of top performers.
 Top performers rise to a challenge and operate with an increased sense of urgency on a daily basis.
 I recently placed a Director of EHS with a global leader in the chemical industry.
 She stood out from alternate candidates for several reasons but a key factor in the hiring decision was based on her responsiveness.
 She clearly demonstrated ability to plan, prioritize and outpace the team.
 Eight months into the role and she’s emerged as a top performer, driving change and raising the bar across several programs and platforms.

 These core competencies can be tailored or shifted to fit the duties of your current role.
-Challenge yourself to focus on one of the factor each month and take note – remarkable things will happen.
+Challenge yourself to focus on one of the factors each month and take note – remarkable things will happen.